GoogleCloudPlatform/magic-modules/docs/content/how-to/add-mmv1-resource.md

     field is set in a user's config, Terraform will treat it as an optional field, detecting drift and correcting drift.
 If it is not set, it will be treated as an output-only field.
+*   `url_param_only: true` indicates that a field is not a part of the resource body (i.e. they will never be sent in request bodies or read from response bodies), and generally indicates that they are part of the URL.
+These fields can be referenced in template strings or custom code.
+Typically projects, regions, zones, locations, and parent fields will be annotated as parameters.
 *   `ignore_read: true` indicates that a value is not returned from an API, and Terraform should not look for it in API responses.
 *   `custom_expand` and `custom_flatten` are custom functions to read/write a